corinnawegner/DLN_project_G03/README.md

 [Jiang et al., 2020](https://arxiv.org/abs/1911.03437) introduce two methods to avoid the overfitting problem.
 The first is smoothness-inducing regularization.
 It makes model changes smoother by adding regularization terms.
 This gives constraints to the model parameters changing to ensure the output will not drastically change between different inputs.
 The second is Bregman proximal point optimization.
 It uses the Bregman distance to define a trust region that limits the magnitude of updating.
 It ensures stable convergence during the optimization process and avoids overfitting.

+### Learning rate Scheduler
+*used in BART detection*

+A learning rate scheduler is a strategy used to adjust the learning rate during training to improve model convergence and performance.
+It dynamically changes the learning rate according to a pre-defined schedule or rule, helping the model escape local minima and converge more smoothly.
+Two commonly used learning rate schedulers are get_linear_schedule_with_warmup and StepLR.

 # Experiments
 Keep track of your experiments here.
 What are the experiments?
 Which tasks and models are you considering?